SametToptas/deneme/README.md

 markets table has a point geometry indicating the latitude and longitude of the observed market as well as the market type and observation time.

-## Connecting the Database with QGIS
+## 3.Connecting the Database with QGIS

 The Postgres database created in the previous subsection can be included directly into a QGIS project, thanks to the seamless linkage between QGIS and Postgres.